BaseMax/AutoInviteToOrgByStar/README.md

 ## What is this?

-### You can STAR this repository, after that you will be invited to a surprising and fantastic organization.
+### You can FORK and STAR this repository, after that you will be invited to a surprising and fantastic organization.

 ## Deploy